Sazonoff/UnitySaveSystem/README.md

 Sure.
 You need to implement your own ISaveProvider(or SaveProvider which has some basic migration logic in it) and pass it to SavesSystem ctor.

 ## My own migration logic?
 In that case your save provider can't be inherited from SaveProvider.
-You should use ISaveProvider and
+You should use ISaveProvider and make sure your provider uses your migrations every read

 # Logging
 First of all, you need to add a scripting define symbol: https://docs.unity3d.com/Manual/CustomScriptingSymbols.html